show_page.php1 : im34.jpg

 HISTORY: None provided

-HISTOPATHOLOGIC DESCRIPTION: Haired skin: The superficial and deep dermis is markedly expanded by a nodule composed of abundant dense collagen that widely separates adnexa and elevates the overlying epidermis; this collagen is organized into dense bands that often orient perpendicularly to the epidermis and parallel to the hair follicles (vertical streaking).
-Multifocally, the dermis is expanded by dense inflammatory infiltrates centered on ruptured hair follicles and free hair shafts (furunculosis); these infiltrates are composed of many viable and degenerate neutrophils, lymphocytes, plasma cells, and macrophages.
-Intact hair follicles are markedly elongated, ectatic, and distorted (follicular dysplasia), lined by hyperplastic epithelium, and filled with lamellated keratin debris and fragmented hair shafts admixed occasionally with degenerate neutrophilis and small colonies of 2 um cocci (luminal folliculitis).
-Multifocally, the overlying epidermis is moderately hyperplastic with acanthosis that forms papillomatous projections, short anastomosing rete ridges, and compact orthokeratotic hyperkeratosis.
-Multifocally, there is deposition of melanin granules in all layers of the epidermis (hyperpigmentation), and within the superficial dermis, there are scattered melanin laden macrophages and free melanin granules (pigmentary incontinence).
-Apocrine glands are multifocally ectatic, filled with an amphiphilic homogenous material (inspissated secretory product), and surrounded by aggregates of lymphocytes and plasma cells (perihidradenitis).
+HISTOPATHOLOGIC DESCRIPTION: Haired skin: The superficial and deep dermis is markedly expanded by lymphoplasmacytic and histiocytic inflammation arranged in nodules that widely separates adnexa and elevate the overlying epidermis.
+There is moderate superficial dermal fibrosis with collagen fibers arranged perpendicular to the surface epithelium (vertical streaking).
+Intact hair follicles are markedly elongated, ectatic, and distorted (follicular dysplasia), lined by hyperplastic epithelium, and filled with lamellated keratin debris and fragmented hair shafts admixed with few degenerate neutrophils and small colonies of 2 um cocci (luminal folliculitis).
+There are multifocal ruptured hair follicles.
+Adjacent to ruptured follicles there is pyogranulomatous inflammation centered on fragmented hair shafts (furunculosis).
+The overlying epidermis is multifocally, moderately hyperplastic with acanthosis that forms papillomatous projections, short anastomosing rete ridges, and compact orthokeratotic hyperkeratosis.
+There is deposition of melanin granules in all layers of the epidermis (hyperpigmentation), and within the superficial dermis, there are few melanin-laden macrophages and free melanin granules (pigmentary incontinence).
+Apocrine glands are multifocally ectatic, filled with an amphiphilic homogenous material (inspissated secretory product).

 CONDITION: Acral lick dermatitis